-The fifth ABBY-Net Summer School will be held in Kananaskis, Alberta from August 12 - 19, 2017.
+The sixth ABBY-Net Summer School will be held in Trausnitz, Bavaria from August 11 - 18, 2018.

 Please see the Summer School webpage for further information.

 The ABBY-Net Mission Statement:

 ABBY-Net brings together researchers from Alberta, Canada and Bavaria, Germany who collaborate on interdisciplinary research and training for an improved understanding of the complex interactions in E³-Systems (Environment, Engineering and Socio-Economics) in order to facilitate energy systems transitions.

 ABBY-Net is an interdisciplinary network of researchers from Albertan and Bavarian universities, striving to jointly address research topics that are of essential importance for the sustainable development of the Province of Alberta, Canada and the State of Bavaria, Germany under changing environmental conditions.
 ABBY-Net's goal is to provide a platform for experts from various disciplines to explore progressive solutions for future energy systems.